Infinity Gems: Description

 Each Gem is shaped like a small oval and is named after, and represents, a different characteristic of existence.
 Possessing any single Gem grants control over the aspect of existence the Gem represents.
 If a user is able to tap into the full potential of a Gem, the user gains complete control over a Gem's aspect of existence.
-The Gems are not immutable.
-For instance, on two occasions, one or more of the Gems have appeared as pink spheres several feet in diameter, while on other occasions, the Gems have appeared in their small oval shape but with different coloring. (e.g. the Soul Gem being colored red when worn by the Gardener).
-In the Ultraverse, after merging into their original form of Nemesis, the Gems were again separated after a battle with Ultraforce and the Avengers.
-As part of the Marvel Legacy initiative, the six Infinity Gems are now known as the Infinity Stones and have had their colors altered to match the Infinity Stones from the Marvel Cinematic Universe.
+In continuity following the Marvel Legacy initiative, the Infinity Gems are known as the Infinity Stones and have had their colors altered to match the Infinity Stones from the Marvel Cinematic Universe.
 Thanos created an additional gem, the Death Stone, after imprisoning Death within it.